thosgood/this-weeks-finds/markdown/151-200/week188.md

                            x   x   o   x   x

-If for each spot we sum these phases over all paths that reach that spot, we get the \"q-deformed Pascal\'s triangle\":
+If for each spot we sum these phases over all paths that reach that spot, we get the "q-deformed Pascal's triangle":

                                    1
                                   / \